 VI.
-CONCLUSION
+CONCLUSIONS

 Ludwig's definitions have been intensively discussed and clarified.
-These definitions were derived assuming a certain radiating source polarized in a specified direction (in the xy plane) as a reference to define the copolarization and cross-polarization components.
-However, in real applications, antennas can be located in the xy, xz, or yz plane.
-In this contribution, the copolarization and cross-polarization definitions have been generalized by using different antenna sources located in the yz or xz plane to complement Ludwig's definitions.
+These definitions were derived assuming a certain radiating source polarized in a specified direction (in the x-y plane) as a reference to define co- and cross-polarization components.
+However, in real applications, antennas can be located in the x-y, x-z, or y-z plane.
+In this contribution, the co- and cross-polarization definitions have been generalized by using different antenna sources located in the y-z or x-z plane to complement Ludwig's definitions.

-In addition, this paper illustrates the degradation that can occur in the cross-polarization level if the improper definition is used.
+In addition, this work illustrates the degradation that can occur in the cross-polarization level if the improper definition is used.
 This degradation can be significantly attributed to the field projection, which is mainly dependent upon the definition used.
-Based on the current definitions, Ludwig 2 assumes perfectly linear-polarized radiating sources, oriented in the x- or y-direction with zero component in the orthogonal direction.
+Based on the current definitions, Ludwig 2 assumes perfectly linear-polarized radiating sources, oriented in the xor y-direction with zero component in the orthogonal direction.
 On the other hand, Ludwig 3 assumes a radiating source that satisfies Huygens conditions.
 In practice, these assumptions are difficult to satisfy.
-Most practical radiating elements have another coupled current in the orthogonal direction, which does not satisfy the Huygens conditions.
+Most practical radiating elements have another coupled current in the orthogonal direction which does not satisfy the Huygens conditions.
 Therefore, to demonstrate the new extended formulation presented in this paper, extensive tradeoffs using different radiating sources in different planes have been used.
-For linearly polarized practical antennas, errors will be introduced in the crosspolarization calculation because of deviations from the ideal antennas used to derive Ludwig definitions, in contrast with real antennas.
-Using the proper definition will produce cross polarization with lower values only if the antennas are close to ideal conditions.
+For linearly-polarized practical antennas, errors will be introduced in cross-polarization calculation because of deviations from the ideal antennas used to derive Ludwig definitions, in contrast with real antennas.
+Using the proper definition will produce cross-polarization with lower values only if the antennas are close to ideal conditions.

-For an antenna oriented in planes other than the xy plane, the proper definition of the copolarization and cross polarization needs to be defined based on the reference type.
-For example, the spherical coordinate bases (E{θ} and E{φ}) are highly recommended to define the copolarization and crosspolarization components of an electric or magnetic dipole polarized vertically in the z-axis.
+For an antenna oriented in planes other than the x-y plane, the proper definition of the co- and cross-polarization needs to be defined based on the reference type.
+For example, the spherical coordinate bases (E{θ} and E{φ}) are highly recommended to define the co- and cross-polarization components of a electric or magnetic dipole polarized vertically in the z-axis.

-From an educational point of view, this paper revisits Ludwig's formulations of the copolarization and cross polarization.
-The described work provides supplementary material for teaching graduate-level antenna theory and radar and thus serves as a good reference for faculty members, antenna engineers, and graduate students.
-Ludwig's definitions are primarily defined for an infinitesimal electric dipole, an infinitesimal magnetic dipole, or a Huygens antenna.
-Each of these definitions is applied to a corresponding optimal source based on its type and orientation.
+From an educational point of view, this paper revisits Ludwig's formulations of the co- and cross-polarization.
+The described work provides supplementary material for teaching graduate level antenna theory and radar, and thus serves as a good reference for faculty members, antenna engineers, and graduate students.
+Ludwig's definitions are primarily defined for an infinitesimal electric dipole, infinitesimal magnetic dipole, or Huygens antenna.
+Each of these definitions is applied to a corresponding optimal source, based on its type and orientation.

+VII.
 APPENDIX

-The corresponding E-field components that are due to J_s and/or M_s , polarized in the x- and/or y-direction, can be calculated using [11], [12]
+The corresponding E-field components that are due to J_s and/or M_s , polarized in the x- and/or y-direction, can be calculated using [11-12]

-$$E{\theta} \simeq -\frac{j\beta e^{-j\beta r}}{4\pi r} (L{\phi} + \eta N{\theta})$$ (30)
+$$E{\theta} \simeq -\frac{j\beta \ e^{-j\beta r}}{4\pi r} \ (L{\phi} + \eta N{\theta}) \tag{30}$$ where N{θ} , N{φ} , L{θ} , and L{φ} are given in [11-12]

-$$E{\phi} \simeq + \frac{j\beta e^{-j\beta r}}{4\pi r} (L{\theta} - \eta N{\phi})$$ (31)
+$$E{\phi} \simeq + \frac{j\beta \ e^{-j\beta r}}{4\pi r} \ (L{\theta} - \eta N{\phi}) \tag{31}$$ where $\hat{n} = \text{unit vector normal to the surface } S$, E_a and H_a are total electric and magnetic fields over the surface S.